 Boom’s concept is much simpler than those of its competitors: its top speed is only Mach 1.7, and the aircraft does not have any ultra-modern features such as a windowless cabin or even a low-boom design.
 While this means that the Overture would only be allowed to fly over oceans, it could make up for that with a cheaper price and shorter development time.

-The company has built a one-third scale technology demonstrator, received a contract from the U.S. Air Force, and accepted several dozen orders from major airlines.
-It expects to test a full-scale prototype of the Overture by 2026, and begin mass-producing the jet by the end of the 2020s.
+The company is very close to the demonstrator’s test flight, received a contract from the US Air Force, and accepted several dozen orders from major airlines.
+It expects to test a full-scale prototype of the Overture by 2026 and begin mass-producing the jet by the end of the 2020s.

 Are supersonic planes environmentally friendly?